History of Oklahoma: Wichita Plains culture

 Archaeologists believe that ancestors of the Wichita and Affiliated tribes occupied the eastern Great Plains from the Red River north to Nebraska for at least 2,000 years.
 These early Wichita people were hunters and gatherers who gradually adopted agriculture.
 Southern Plains villagers flourished throughout central and western Oklahoma from 900 to 1400.

 About AD 900, on terraces above the Washita and South Canadian Rivers in Oklahoma, farming villages began to appear.
 The inhabitants of these villages grew corn, beans, squash, marsh elder, and tobacco.
 They hunted deer, rabbit, turkey, and increasingly bison, and caught fish and collected mussels in the rivers.
 These villagers lived in rectangular thatched houses.
 They became numerous, with villages of up to 20 houses spaced every two or so miles along the rivers.

-By 1500, Apache groups had also begun moving into the formerly Wichita areas of Oklahoma.
-However, it appears that the two people co-existed in the region for some time.
-In addition to Apache influence, the Wichita of southwestern Oklahoma appears to have had regular trade contact with tribes in current Texas and New Mexico.
+The Wichita of southwestern Oklahoma appears to have had regular trade contact with tribes in current Texas and New Mexico.
+The Wichita people continue to live in Oklahoma as the Wichita and Affiliated Tribes (Wichita, Keechi, Waco and Tawakoni) primarily in Caddo County.

 Tonkawa

 The Tonkawa people lived in the central Plains, and were recorded in 1601 living in what is now north-central Oklahoma near the Salt Fork of the Arkansas River and Medicine Lodge River.
 Their Tonkawa language is a linguistic isolate.
+The tribe was later pushed south to the Red River by 1700 and later to Texas.
+The Tonkawa people would later be forcibly relocated from Texas back to Oklahoma.
+They continue to live in Oklahoma as the Tonkawa Tribe of Oklahoma.

 Plains Apache people

-Plains Apache, a Southern Athabaskan–speaking people — today federally recognized as the Apache Tribe of Oklahoma — entered the Southern Plains between AD 1300 and 1500, before European and African contact.
+Plains Apache, a Southern Athabaskan–speaking people — today federally recognized as the Apache Tribe of Oklahoma — entered the Southern Plains between AD 1300 and 1500, before European contact.
+However, it appears that they co-existed with the Wichita tribe in the region for some time.

-In historic times, the Kiowa and Apache have a history that is closely related.
-Both were hunter-gatherers who used dogs to carry their belongings as they hunted from place to place.
-Both migrated from Canada to the Southwest around the time Francisco Coronado explored the Southwest and introduced the horse into the environment.
-And both tribes adapted their cultures to include the horse.

-Once the Spanish exercised their power over the area, established trade patterns between the tribes was disrupted and the Pueblo were forced to work Spanish mission lands and care for mission flocks.
-The Pueblo became subsistence laborers; they had fewer surplus goods to trade with their neighbors.
-The Apache quickly acquired horses, improving their mobility for quick raids on settlements.
+Colonial era (1541–1803)

-Spanish colonists
+Spanish first contact

-The Hernando de Soto expedition, a group of Spanish conquistadors, are the earliest known Europeans to enter the region of Oklahoma.
-The expedition encountered many cultures of Caddoan languages-speakers, including the Caddo, Wichita, and Kichai peoples.

-Horse culture
+The Expedition of Spaniard Francisco Vázquez de Coronado traveled through the state in 1541, In 1601, Juan de Oñate led an expedition near the Antelope Hills in western Oklahoma.
+The expeditions encountered many cultures of Caddoan language-speakers, including the Caddo and Wichita.
+In 1629, Father Juan de Salas was likely the first Catholic missionary to record working in present-day Oklahoma.
+In 1650, Don Diego del Castillo led an expedition to the Wichita Mountains in search of gold and silver deposits.